top of page

 SANDRA MIKULIC

 At 43 years old I decided to lace up and start running.
-Ive run 7 Seattle marathons and have been an ambassador 6 years.
-Ive also dabbled in Ultras; completing 2 x 50km races and 2 x 100km races.
-I started a 5 km streak on January 1st 2019 (running or walking thats helped me heal trauma and self-loathing. .I am a self-proclaimed plus sized runner and now magazine publisher of the first ever fitness magazine for the unvonventional athlete called ' Run Your Life Magazine'.
-I'm not shy to talk about 250 pound body size and also help inspire thousands of women on Instagram to move in the body that they have today, And not wait for a thinner body tomorrow.
+Ive run 7 Seattle Marathons and have been an ambassador for 6 years.
+I've also dabbled in Ultras; completing two 50k races and two 100k races.
+I started a 5k streak on January 1st 2019 (running or walking) that's helped me heal trauma and self-loathing.
+I am a self-proclaimed plus-sized runner and now am a magazine publisher of the first ever fitness magazine for the unconventional athlete called 'Run Your Life Magazine.'
+I'm not shy to talk about 250-pound body size and also help inspire thousands of women on Instagram to move in the body that they have today, and not wait for a thinner body tomorrow.

 SHAY MEYER

 I ran track in HS (sprinting) to stay in shape for other sports.
 I started running more years after a significant car accident in 2005.
 It took years before I could even try to run.
 It started with one block in my neighborhood.
 It took a couple more years to “run” a 5k.
 I think that was in 2012.
 I slowly built up miles and ran my first “half” (the race director made an oops and the distance was maybe 11.5 miles- I was relieved- ha!).
 During the pandemic I joined a run club for community (it was only FB at first) and I was kind of scared because I wasn’t a “real” runner.
 I met so many amazing humans.
-In 2021 I was talked into putting my name into the NY marathon lottery.
+In 2021 I was talked into putting my name into the NY Marathon lottery.
 I knew I would never get my name pulled.
 Oops… it was!
-I never would have made it through without epic community.
+I never would have made it through without my epic community.
 I was hooked.
 I’ve run Chicago and Boston since.
-Through it all I have been supported as a nonbinary runner by the Seattle area running community.
+Through it all I have been supported as a nonbinary runner by the Seattle-area running community.
 I love that Seattle Marathon supports nonbinary runners.

 KASHFI KALAM